 For more information and to order prints, visit www.dartmoorphotos.co.uk

 Markets 2017 Rob can be found displaying his range of photographs at Widecombe-in-the Moor.
-Rob is next at the market on Thurs 21st Sept and Sat 23rd Sept.
+Rob is next at the market on Sat 9th Dec for a Christmas Produce Market 10.30-4pm.
 For more dates, click on 'Where to find our photos'This section includes a list of our retail stockists.
 You would also be welcome to visit us in our home in Manaton, Dartmoor to view Rob's full range of photographs, see'CONTACT'